Blog

 Often, no one method of integration provides a complete set of tools to meet the needs of a healthcare organization and all the solutions they use.
 That will remain true for the foreseeable future.

 With our mission of making healthcare communication smarter and faster, we have a vested interest in being part of the conversations around the future of HL7, APIs, and FHIR.
-In fact, I’m the planning committee co-chair for the IHE patient care device domain.
-As part of this group I’m also the working group co-lead for the alert communication management integration profile.

 The IHE devices/patient care domain program is currently working on a “quiet hospital” initiative to bring together multiple vendors to positively impact alarm fatigue.
 By participating in IHE on developing HL7 standards, Spok will be a significant part of FHIR development efforts in the future.
 This allows us to constantly improve healthcare communication for our customers and the healthcare community.